Registration Information (Blyth Junior Broomball)

 1. Make sure your room is booked.
 These hotels book up very, very quickly.

 2. Check your child's equipment over and that it meets standard.
 Especially the helmet.
 If your helmet is missing any parts, your child will not be allowed on the ice.
-Personally, I have gone to Stainton's Home Hardware for my equipment and they have always been very helpful when I bring my helmets in to tighten all the screws and replace missing ones.

-3. Print the correct schedule.
+3. Bookmark the correct schedule.
 The schedules can change and though we try to communicate the best we can, it is up to you to check the links provided and ensure no changes have occurred.

 4. Notify your coaches if you cannot attend this tournament.
 Our coaches are all volunteer and spend their time working out line ups, etc. Please respect their time and themselves.